nvalentini21/nvalentini21/README.md

 # Aloha! 👋 My name is Nicole.

 #### I am a front-end engineer who recently graduated from the Turing School of Software and Design.
-I am passionate about integrating empathy with coding to develop dynamic, user-centered applications.
+I am passionate about integrating empathy and coding to develop dynamic, user-centered applications.

 ---